yschen25/Kuan_Message_Board/README.md

 ## Description

 <p>A mysterious message board for the company, who's the employee of this company can leave a message to boss.
-720° surround random background makes you feel like you can leave a message wherever you are. ...and there is a hot tip in the console :trollface:.</p>
+720° surround random background makes you feel like you can leave a message wherever you are.
+Enable mouse wheel zoom on PC, enable pinch zoom or touch screen to rotate on mobile. ...and there is a hot tip in the console :trollface:.</p>
 <br/>

 ## Aurthor
 * **:octocat: Front-End : [Me](https://github.com/yschen25)**

-      HTML、CSS、JavaScript、jQuery、Canvas、SQL、Photoshop
+      HTML、CSS、JavaScript、jQuery、Canvas、SQL、Photoshop、illustrator

 * **:octocat: Back-End : [Dino](https://github.com/dinoyee)**